stringzzz/stringzzz/README.md

  I no doubt have a lot more to learn, but coding in either of those langauges does feel comfortable to me.

 - Recently decided to switch gears a bit and learn some web development skills, I think it will be useful for what I want to get into.
+- So far, I've dabbled a bit in HTML, CSS, and JavaScript.
+Currently exploring PHP a bit, as well.

 - My ultimate goal with my degree is to combine all of my passions into one area of research and development, mostly based on cryptology.